JacobPorter/InfoTrim/README.md

 # InfoTrim

 InfoTrim is a DNA read quality trimmer based on the Trimmomatic maximum information criterion model.
 It adds an entropy term.
+It works in both Python 2.7 and Python 3.X.
+It is pure Python, so there is no pip installation.

 If cited, use